-manufactured by Samhongsa in Korea.
-MTH previously made several Lionel
+which they designed and were manufactured by Samhongsa in Korea.
+M.T.H. also produced Lionel

-authorized Standard gauge reissues.
-MTH is currently posing a major challenge to Lionel for market share.
+authorized Standard gauge tinplate reissues while at the same time posing a major challenge to Lionel for market share.

-They produce a full range of 'O' gauge including starter sets and transformers, O-27, and O Scale locomotives,
+They produced a full range of 'O' gauge trains including starter sets and transformers, 'O-27', and 'O' scale locomotives,

 rolling stock and accessories.
 These products are complemented by a fast-growing line of 1/32 Scale G gauge

 offerings.
-Tinplate standard gauge and HO products are also manufactured.
+Tinplate Standard gauge, S gauge and HO products were also manufactured.

-MTH Electric Trains, formerly Mike's Train House, is an American toy train and model railroad designer,
+M.T.H.
+Electric Trains, also known as Mike's Train House, operated as an American toy train and model

-importer, and manufacturer, based in Columbia, Maryland.
-It is a privately held company.
-MTH's founder,
+importer, and manufacturer, based in Columbia, Maryland as a privately held company.
+M.T.H.'s founder,

-Mike Wolf, started assembling and selling trains at the age of 12 in 1973 for
+Mike Wolf, started assembling and selling model trains at the age of 12 in 1973 for

 Williams Electric Trains, which had begun producing reproductions of trains

-of him in 1977, the day Williams enlisted his help at the York, Pa., train show, the biggest on the
+of him in 1977, the day Williams enlisted his help at the TCA Eastern Division's York, Pa., train show, the biggest on the

 railroading calendar.
 Hobbyists flock there to talk, to see the latest models, to fill the trunks

-of their cars with engines and boxcars and accessories.
-Williams positioned Wolf behind the parts
+of their cars with engines and box cars and accessories.
+Jerome Williams would position Mike Wolf behind the parts

 table, where the line often snaked practically out of sight.
 Wolf, who got to keep 10% of the take,